natev51/jettl/TO SORT/2 Notes.md

 Instead of class inheritance, the decorator pattern already has the methods overridden with functionality.
 So you don’t have to create a new override method, just move the method to the extended virtual folder (for developer experience) and append functionality as necessary. jettl does not require ever modifying class inheritance since class inheritance is not recommended.
 Recommended practice is using interface implementation for all classes mixed with dependency inversion.

 ---

-Standardize on Network Streams for LabVIEW communication between applications Gives rise also to distributed system design having multiple hierarchies communicating with each other through their lowest created actors.

----